gianluparri03/ruffini/docs/tutorial/part_two.rst

 another polynomial!

 *"C-Can I do operations between polynomials?"*
-It depends.
-You can do sums, subtractions and multiplications:
+Well, you can do sums, subtractions and multiplications:

 >>> ((3*x) + (5*y)) + ((-3*y) - 2) # Sum!
 3x + 2y - 2